Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Conclusion

-Under the symmetric noise model, we consider the following noisy version of the DD algorithm.
+Under the general binary noise model (which includes symmetric noise as a special case), we consider the following noisy version of the DD algorithm.

-\fbox{ \parbox{0.95\columnwidth}{ \textbf{Noisy DD algorithm for the symmetric noise model:} \begin{enumerate} \item For each $j \in [p]$, let $\Nneg(j)$ be the number of negative tests in which item $j$ is included.
-In the first step, we fix a constant $\alpha \in (\rho,1-\rho)$ and construct the following set of items that are believed to be non-defective:
+\fbox{ \parbox{0.95\columnwidth}{ \textbf{Noisy DD algorithm for general binary noise:} \begin{enumerate} \item For each $j \in [p]$, let $\Nnegj$ be the number of negative tests in which item $j$ is included.
+In the first step, we fix a constant $\alpha \in (\rho_{10},1-\rho_{01})$ and construct the following set of items that are believed to be non-defective:

-The remaining items, $\PDhat = [p] \setminus \NDhat$, are believed to be ``possibly defective''. \item For each $j \in \PDhat$, let $\Ntilpos(j)$ be the number of positive tests that include item $j$ and no other item from $\PDhat$.
-In the second step, we fix a constant $\beta \in (\rho,1-\rho)$, and estimate the defective set as follows:
+The remaining items, $\PDhat = [p] \setminus \NDhat$, are believed to be ``possibly defective''. \item For each $j \in \PDhat$, let $\Npposj$ be the number of positive tests that include item $j$ and no other item from $\PDhat$.
+In the second step, we fix a constant $\beta \in (\rho_{01},1-\rho_{10})$, and estimate the defective set as follows:

 \end{enumerate} } }